dubsquared/devopsblog/source/_posts/2013-04-22-cloud-monitoring-adds-pagerduty-integration.markdown

-Your final step for taking advantage of the new PagerDuty integration is to [update your alarms](http://docs.rackspace.com/cm/api/v1.0/cm-devguide/content/service-alarms.html#service-alarms-update) to use your newly created notification plan.
+Your final step for taking advantage of the new PagerDuty integration is to [update your alarms](http://docs.rackspace.com/cm/api/v1.0/cm-devguide/content/service-alarms.html#service-alarms-update) to use your newly-created notification plan.
 Using the ID that your call to `raxmon-notification-plan-create` returned and the alarm you've picked out, you can accomplish this by running the following: